 The value of residential premises in a retirement village will increase and decrease over time and be influenced by a range of circumstances including the national and international economy.
 The values used in this example are illustrative only and do not guarantee an entitlement to a specific refund amount.
 The 2% per annum increase is an arbitrary figure chosen to enable comparison between villages.
 Additional deductions may also apply.

 [Form 1 inserted in Gazette 23 Mar 2016 p.
-867-903.]
+867-903; amended in Gazette 30 Jun 2016 p.
+2717-24 and 2733-4.]

 Form 1A